 Dance was the first creative art I was intensely immersed into and I loved everything about it.
-I loved getting up first thing in the morning and riding my bike down to the school.
-I loved when I was the first to arrive and the studios were unlit, chilled and so silent.
+I loved getting up first thing in the morning and riding my bike down to the dance school.
+I loved being the first to arrive and the studios were unlit, still chilled and so silent.
 I loved when we all individually started moving together as one through bar exercises, and the room would gradually warmed up, just as we did.

 After an hour and a half of ballet and a fifteen minute break, we’d get into jazz, tap, more ballet, or whatever the artistic director had scheduled for the week.
 Training went from 9am to 4pm, but often carried later-on in the day if a studio was free for extra practice, or if extra rehearsals were required for an upcoming performance.

 I loved everything about dance.
 I loved training.
-I loved the camaraderie shared between dancers, choreographers, and instructors.
+I loved the camaraderie exchanged between dancers, choreographers, and instructors.
 And I loved performing.

-Having gone on and on about my first love of dance, perhaps the question I should have posed is why I chose to revolve around the word cadence.
+Having gone on and on about my first love of dance, perhaps the initial question posed should have been why I chose to revolve around the word cadence.

-One of these words is not like the other and can’t be found in the dictionary!
+One of these words is not like the other and cannot be found in the dictionary!